Met Office Hadley Centre observations datasets

 It is important to note that significant uncertainty exists in radiosonde datasets reflecting the large number of choices available to researchers in their construction and the many heterogeneities in the data.
 To this end we strongly recommend that users consider, in addition to HadAT, the use of one or more of the following products to ensure their research results are robust.
 Currently, other radiosonde products of climate quality available from other centres (clicking on links takes you to external organisations) for bona fide research purposes are:

-Anomaly data for last
+Anomaly data for last month updated

 Go to download page Data are available from the download page without charge for the purposes of private study and scientific research, but please read the terms and conditions.
-You do not have to register, but it will help us if you do.

 Commercial and media enquiries